- What is a fixed indexed annuity?

 - What happens if my clients need access to their money?

 One of the advantages of PruSecure is that there are no annual contract or administrative fees.
-However, if your clients withdraw any of their money during the first contract year or more than 10% of their money in any subsequent year during the surrender charge period, there will be a surrender charge.
-A positive or negative Market Value Adjustment will also apply.
-Please see the Important Information Disclosure Statement PDF opens in a new window for additional information.
+However, if your clients withdraw any of their money during the first contract year or more than 10% of their money in any subsequent year during the surrender charge period, there may be a surrender charge.
+A positive or negative MVA may also apply.

 - What are the limitations and restrictions I need to consider?